There is no better place to begin your career than in sales and trading, but getting in can be daunting…

 No one expects you to understand exactly what a 2s10s steepener is, what delta and gamma are, or what CLO coverage tests are.
 However, showing that you understand where those terms fit in the mosaic of S&T puts you miles ahead of the pack.

 We started off on this project by asking ourselves one simple question: if we wanted to teach someone to not only succeed in getting a S&T offer, but excel once they get into the bank, how would we do it?

 Ultimately, we decided the project would need to:

-1. Provide a comprehensive overview guide that gives you the necessary contextual understanding of what S&T is, what folks do day-to-day, and what you should look for in desks
+1. Provide a comprehensive overview guide that gives you the necessary contextual understanding of what sales and trading is, what folks do day-to-day, and what you should look for in desks

 2. Show you how to network properly; including the questions you should be asking folks to really impress them

 3. Give you literally hundreds of the most common S&T interview questions broken down by category (including one category, Questions to Ask Your Interviewer, which is perhaps the most important and unknown type of question)